fampat/fampat-civ6-mod-ataglance/README.md

 [h1]At a Glance UI[/h1]

-Just adds some usefull information to the UI, nothing great in amount of changes, but great in amount of information :)
+Just adds some usefull information to the UI, nothing great in amount of changes, but great in amount of information. :)

 [b]Features[/b]
-- Trade-Deal-UI shows all luxuries and its outgoing/incoming durations
+- Trade-Deal-UI shows all luxuries/strategic (pre GS) ressources and its outgoing/incoming durations.
-- Citizen marker visible on district/wonder-build city-screen
+- Citizen marker visible on district/wonder-build city-screen.
-- Notification for ending trade-deals
+- Notification for ending importing trade-deals.

 [b]Whats next?[/b]
 - Nothing planned at the moment.